 Kimberly about their marriage: "We're very close, and we're going to remain that way."

-Close friends about their marriage: "It's no secret that they have been leading separate lives.
+Close friends: "It's no secret that they have been leading separate lives.
 She's on one coast, he's on the other -- how can you make a marriage work like that? ...
 The funny thing is, they both genuinely like each other, and they seem to get along.
 I mean, it's not like there was any anger or screaming."

 Gavin about divorce rumors: "But, seriously, this living on different sides of the continent has taken a huge toll personally.
 The transcontinental marriage is tough -- the only godsend is that we don't have kids.
 You give up your life in the traditional sense."